- Spring Semester: October 15th

 - You can also use the hard copy form here.

-- We do not except e-mail or phone textbook requests.
+- We do not accept e-mail or phone textbook requests.

 An easy way for students to save 25% on textbooks is to have a plentiful supply of used books available.
 Receiving textbook requests early allows the Bookstore to offer students used books obtained through our buyback program or through a textbook wholesaler.
 Late requests often do not allow us to pursue the option of used books.